What Makes Gin the Most Versatile Spirit for Home Bartenders?

 You do not need dozens of bottles.
 These five cover nearly every gin cocktail you will want to make:

 - Beefeater London Dry — Affordable, reliable, juniper-forward.
-The workhorse of any gin collection and arguably the best value in the category.
+The workhorse of any gin collection and arguably the best value in the entire spirits world.
+It performs consistently in every cocktail and costs less than most alternatives.

-- Tanqueray No. Ten — A step up with fresh citrus botanicals.
-Exceptional in a Martini.
+- Tanqueray No. Ten — A step up with fresh citrus botanicals distilled from whole fruits rather than dried peels.
+Exceptional in a Martini, where its citrus brightness and clean juniper create something truly special.

-- A local or craft gin — Every region now has excellent small-batch distillers.
+- A local or craft gin — Every region now has excellent small-batch distillers using local botanicals.
 Supporting local and discovering unique botanical blends is one of the great joys of the gin world.
+Whether it features lavender from Provence, yuzu from Japan, or fynbos from South Africa, regional gins offer flavors you cannot find anywhere else.

 With a bottle of gin and a few simple ingredients, you can make some of the most celebrated cocktails in history:

-Gin & Tonic — The simplest and most refreshing.
-Use quality tonic water (Fever-Tree or equivalent) and a generous garnish of lime or cucumber.
+Gin & Tonic — The simplest and most refreshing gin cocktail.
+Use quality tonic water (Fever-Tree, Q Tonic, or equivalent) and a generous garnish of lime or cucumber.
 The ratio of 1:2 or 1:3 gin to tonic works for most palates.
+The choice of tonic matters enormously — a premium tonic with real quinine and natural sweeteners transforms this drink from ordinary to outstanding.

 Classic Martini — 60ml gin, 15ml dry vermouth, stirred with ice and strained.
 Garnish with a lemon twist or olive.
-Adjust the vermouth ratio to your preference — more vermouth makes it "wetter" and more balanced.
+Adjust the vermouth ratio to your preference — more vermouth makes it "wetter" and more balanced, while less makes it drier and more spirit-forward.
+The Martini is the ultimate test of gin quality — there is nowhere to hide.

 Gimlet — 60ml gin, 22ml fresh lime juice, 15ml simple syrup.
 Shaken and strained.
-A bright, tart, elegant cocktail.
+A bright, tart, elegant cocktail that showcases gin's botanical character against the clean acidity of lime.
+Some purists use Rose's lime cordial, but fresh lime juice produces a more vibrant result.

 Tom Collins — 60ml gin, 30ml lemon juice, 15ml simple syrup, topped with soda water.
-The original refreshing long drink.
+The original refreshing long drink that has been quenching thirst since the 1800s.
+Use an Old Tom gin for historical accuracy, or London Dry for a more modern interpretation.

 How to Taste Gin Like You Mean It